sureshshivaramu/Hotel-Cancellation-Report/README.md

 - Slicers
 - Conditional Formatting

-## 📊 Dashboard Insights
+## 📊 Key Insights
-The dashboard helps explore:
-- Cancellation rates by hotel type (City vs. Resort)
-- Booking lead time and its relation to cancellations
-- Customer types and their likelihood of cancellation
-- Country-wise distribution of bookings and cancellations
-- ADR (Average Daily Rate) trends

-## 📁 Dataset
-The dataset contains thousands of hotel booking records with features like:
-- Booking dates
-- Customer type
-- Lead time
-- Hotel type
-- Cancellation status
-- Market segment
-- and more...

-*(Dataset is part of the publicly available Hotel Booking Demand dataset from Kaggle)*
+- **Higher cancellation rate** observed in city hotels compared to resort hotels.
+- **Longer lead times** often resulted in a higher chance of cancellations.
+- **Repeated guests** had a lower cancellation rate compared to first-time customers.
+- **Country-wise bookings** show Portugal and other European countries had the most cancellations.

-## 🎯 Goal
+## 🎯 Project Goal
-To understand what factors contribute to booking cancellations, enabling hotels to take proactive actions to reduce revenue loss.
+To understand which factors influence hotel booking cancellations and provide actionable insights for hotel management to reduce potential revenue loss.

-## 📌 What I Learned
+## 🧠 Skills Demonstrated
+- Data cleaning and transformation in Excel
-- Creating interactive dashboards using Excel
+- Building interactive dashboards using slicers
-- Leveraging slicers to filter data dynamically
-- Making business decisions based on data visualization
+- Deriving actionable insights from large datasets

+## 👤 Developed by
+**Suresh Shivaramu**

 ---

-🚀 Feel free to explore the Excel file and interact with the slicers to dive deeper into the insights.
+💡 *This project is a part of my learning journey in data analytics.
+Feedback is welcome!*